vkrsingh/AppliedPhysics_VCET/AP_Course_FE_2024-2025/LecNotes_Questions/README.md

 Feel free to use these notes as a resource for learning and reference.
 Contributions and feedback are welcome!

 Best Wishes

 Dr. Vivek Kumar Singh

+Disclaimer: The original copyright belongs to the respective authors of the referenced books.
+I do not claim this work to be my own.
+Sharing these materials is permitted solely for the benefit of students and for non-commercial purposes.